materiaraiding/materiaraiding-old/tea.md

 {: .warning }
 If a beacon dies, all arrows of the corresponding colour will die.
 For instance, if your light beacon moves during stillness and dies, all light arrows will also die and the pull is basically over.

-After the Final Word, Perfect Alexander will cast Optical Sight.
+After the Final Word, Perfect Alexander will cast **Optical Sight**.
 This will be either spreads into 2 sets of stacks, or 2 sets of stacks into spreads.

 The 2 party stacks do not actually need to be perfectly balanced - as long as there's more than 1 person in a stack and they aren't overlapping, the mechanic is survivable and you do not need to be pedantic about splitting the light parties perfectly.